 The major upgrade of Darling Harbour started soon after our 2013 show.
 The next three years of 2014 to 2016 meant another temporary facility, this time located at Glebe Island.
 It also meant a split show, with the now very large and popular marina component in Cockle Bay, and a ferry service transporting show guests between the two locations.

-For the 50th Sydney International Boat Show in 2017, we return fully to Darling Harbour.
-The undercover displays will be located within the vast International Convention Centre – Sydney, and the spectacular marina displays only minutes away on Cockle Bay.
+For the 50th Sydney International Boat Show in 2017, we returned fully to Darling Harbour.
+Again in 2018, the undercover displays are located within the vast International Convention Centre – Sydney, and the spectacular marina displays just minutes away on Cockle Bay.

 50 Shows – Our Venues